ZiqiPolimeros/Uber-vs.-Lyft/FHV/Uber vs Lyft Report.md

 <b>Discussion 5. </b>

-Uber's peak days were on Thursday and Friday, while Lyft's were on Tuesday and Wednesday.
-The minimum trip duration of Uber and Lyft were the same  on Monday and Sunday.
+Uber and Lyft share the same trend in this graph.
+Peak days of a week were on Friday and Saturday, while the minimum trip duration were on Monday and Sunday.

 !["hourly"](https://github.com/ZiqiPolimeros/Uber-vs.-Lyft/blob/main/pictures/hourly.png?raw=true)